adamchua97/human_resources_analytics_project/README.md

 - Lastly, they can look at the distribution of reasons for absences and if transportation expenses may have a hand in overall absenteeism.

+**Deriving Other Actionable Insights From This Type of Analysis**
+1. Understanding Frequency and Patterns
+	- Insight: Identify peak absenteeism days, weeks, or months.
+	- Action: Implement flexible work policies or plan extra coverage during peak times (e.g., flu season or post-holidays).
+2. Identifying High-Impact Departments or Roles
+	- Insight: Determine which departments or roles have the highest absenteeism rates.
+	- Action: Investigate specific challenges (e.g., heavy workloads, stress) and consider tailored solutions, such as additional resources or support.
+3. Assessing Work-Life Balance Issues
+	- Insight: High absenteeism may indicate poor work-life balance or burnout.
+	- Action: Introduce policies to support balance, like remote work options, flexible hours, or wellness initiatives.
+4. Linking Absenteeism to Employee Engagement
+	- Insight: Persistent absenteeism may signal low engagement or dissatisfaction.
+	- Action: Conduct employee surveys to identify pain points, improve communication, and recognize employee contributions.
+5. Evaluating Health and Wellness Trends
+	- Insight: Absenteeism linked to health issues could point to stress, mental health challenges, or workplace ergonomics problems.
+	- Action: Offer wellness programs, mental health resources, or health screenings.
+6. Measuring the Effectiveness of Policies
+	- Insight: Evaluate whether current leave policies, such as paid sick leave or remote work, affect absenteeism rates.
+	- Action: Refine policies based on the data, such as offering unlimited sick leave for verified illnesses or alternative work arrangements.
+7. Highlighting Leadership or Cultural Issues
+	- Insight: Teams with high absenteeism might indicate management or cultural problems.
+	- Action: Provide leadership training, assess management practices, and foster a more supportive team culture.